Double spike Dirichlet priors for structured weighting: Improving Random Forests Predictions

-We further term the 18 trees as the `selected group' and the rest as the `unselected group', and contrast their performances to learn more insights.
+We further term the 18 most frequently selected trees as the `selected group' and the rest as the `unselected group', and compare their performances to learn more insights.
 Taking the observed responses as the ground truth, for each tree, we calculate its averaged bias and variance over the samples.
-Figure~\ref{fig:oneRF} shows that the selected group generally has smaller biases and variances than the unselected group, which holds for both the training and test sets.
+Figure~\ref{fig:oneRF} shows that the selected group generally has smaller variance than the unselected group, and larger bias appears more often in the unselected group than in the selected group.
+These observations hold for both the training and test sets.
 Therefore, the proposed method indeed selects a group of better predictors and generalizes well to the test set.
 Interestingly, the selected group does not necessarily consist of the best 18 individual trees, which are those trees yielding the smallest mean-squared errors on the training set; in fact, the simple average of them gives a worse out-of-sample root-mean-squared error than the proposed method.
-Looking further into the selected group and the best 18 individual tree group suggests that this might be due to the larger correlation among members in the best 18 individual trees, which tend to bias toward the same direction, thus hampering the prediction.
-Indeed, we summarize tree correlations for each group by averaging all pairwise tree correlations in that group, where the pairwise tree correlation is defined as the correlation between the pair's prediction biases, and find that the selected group has an average pairwise correlation of 0.1537, while the best 18 individual trees group has 0.2346.
+Looking further into the selected group and the best 18 individual tree group suggests that this might be due to the larger correlation among members in the best 18 individual trees, causing them to bias toward the same direction and thus hampering the prediction.
+Indeed, we summarize tree correlations for each group by averaging all pairwise tree correlations in that group, where the pairwise tree correlation is defined as the correlation between the pair's prediction biases, and find that the selected group has an average pairwise correlation of 0.16, while the best 18 individual trees group has 0.23.
 This case study indicates that the proposed method accounts for the dependence across individual trees, which appears to be crucial to improve the prediction.